izure1/hookall/README.md

 Register the callback function.
 Registered functions can then be called past the same command with the `trigger` method.
 The parameters of the callback function are those passed when calling the `trigger` method.
 If callback function returns `non-undefined`, subsequent callback functions are no longer called.

+### `once` (command: `string`|`number`|`symbol`, callback: `Function`): `this`

+Similar to the `on` method, but once called, it is no longer called.
+The parameters of the callback function are those passed when calling the `trigger` method.
+If callback function returns `non-undefined`, subsequent callback functions are no longer called.
+If the current callback is not called by returning a `non-undefined` value from the previous callback, this callback is not deleted.

 ### `off` (command: `string`|`number`|`symbol`, callback?: `Function`): `this`

 Remove the callback function registered with the on method.
 If the callback function parameter is not exceeded, remove all callback functions registered with that command.